-Policy Action Item Number & Brief Description Status B. Develop strategies for pursuing federal, state, and private funding for the Open Space/Purpl To be scheduled after adoption of a Purple Belt Plan.
-Belt plan/program.
+Policy Action Item Number & Brief Description Status OPEN SPACE ELEMENT OS-1A Open Space/ 1.
+This plan/program is to address: (a) open space acquisition; (b) acquisition priorities; and (c) maintenance and monitoring of City-owned open space areas No action indicated. (this action item is informational in nature.)
+Purple Belt 2.
+Reserve easements for public access, preferably trail access, to large units.
+As needed/ongoing action 3.
+Develop strategies for pursuing federal, state, and private funding for the Open Space/Purple Belt plan/program.
+To be scheduled after adoption of a Purple Belt Plan.
 4. Review development projects to ensure they complement the natural environment and agricultural lands, as applicable, in their location and design.
 As needed/ongoing action 5.
-Investigate and implement the transfer of development rights from open space lands to othe To be scheduled after adoption of a Purple Belt Plan. lands and dedication of conservation easements where appropriate.
-A 1.1/ 6.
-Strive to establish an agricultural buffer between publicly-accessible open spaces and bordering agricultural lands.
+Investigate and implement the transfer of development rights from open space lands to other lands and dedication of conservation easements where appropriate.
+To be scheduled after adoption of a Purple Belt Plan.
+6. Strive to establish an agricultural buffer between publicly-accessible open spaces and bordering agricultural lands.
 As needed/ongoing action 7.
-Coordinate the City's Open Space/Purple Belt plan/program with neighboring communities the County of San Luis Obispo, and non-profit agencies.
-In Progress: Purple Belt Plan Investigate with San Luis Obispo County, establishment of permanent agricultural and open space areas that buffer communities from continuous urbanization and promote efficient growth patterns.
+Coordinate the City's Open Space/Purple Belt plan/program with neighboring communities, the County of San Luis Obispo, and non-profit agencies.
+In Progress: Purple Belt Plan 8.
+Investigate with San Luis Obispo County, establishment of permanent agricultural and open space areas that buffer communities from continuous urbanization and promote efficient growth patterns.
 To be scheduled after adoption of a Purple Belt Plan.
 9. Ensure that the County retains surrounding lands in very low-density rural residential, open space (including natural resource), and agricultural uses.
 See response to Action Item #3 under Policy LU-2E Implement strategies that help preserve or protect agriculture, including: Establish agricultural buffer easements, berms and/or vegetative screening, on property proposed for urban development.
 Implement the City's adopted "right-to-farm" ordinance.
 Participate in the Williamson Act and other farmland preservation programs.
 To be scheduled after adoption of a Purple Belt Plan.
 11. Require disclosure agreements for new non-agricultural development within 500 feet of an existing agricultural use.
 As needed/ongoing action NOISE ELEMENT N-1A Noise 1.
 Revise/update the noise performance standards as needed to be consistent with the Noise Element's Goals, policies, and standards.
-As needed/ongoing action Minimization Periodically review and update the Noise Element to ensure that noise exposure info. and policies are consistent with changing conditions within the City and with any new noise control regulations or policies.
-As needed/ongoing action Make the Acoustical Design Manual available to the public so that they can incorporate nois reduction measures into private projects. se Ongoing action 4.
+As needed/ongoing action Minimization 2.
+Periodically review and update the Noise Element to ensure that noise exposure info. and policies are consistent with changing conditions within the City and with any new noise control regulations or policies.
+As needed/ongoing action 3.
+Make the Acoustical Design Manual available to the public so that they can incorporate noise reduction measures into private projects.
+Ongoing action 4.
 Provide appropriate noise attenuation features in the design of new arterial streets.
 Ongoing action 5.
 Where feasible, require installation of noise barriers along arterial rights-of- way.
 As needed/ongoing action 6.
 Develop procedures to finance and facilitate construction of sound walls and other noise mitigation measures where the City Council determines they are needed.
-As needed/ongoing action 7.
-When mitigation must be applied to satisfy City noise standards, specified priorities for mitigation shall be observed.
 As needed/ongoing action